29th Ji.hlava International Documentary Film Festival

 Czech Joy is a competition section for the best Czech documentary, celebrating diversity of themes and cinematic expression.

-→ 200.000 CZK for the winning film
+→ 200.000 CZK for the winning film.

-→ Professional Nikon camera for the Special mention
+→ Professional Nikon camera for the Special mention.

 country: Czech Republic

-year: 2024
+year: 2025

-running time: 36 min.
+running time: 92 min.

 Czech JoyWorld Premiere

-original title: Vtáčnik
+original title: Co s Péťou?

-year: 2024
+year: 2025

-running time: 70 min.
+running time: 86 min.

 Czech JoyCzech Premiere